AB987-GH/SoupPvP/README.md

 ## Features
 This plugin uses a MySQL database to store player information, including kills, deaths, killstreak (and killstreak records), etc.

-Features considered for addition: Vault economy integration, Scoreboard display Don't count on these being added, it's probably more reliable to add them yourselves as the need for this project was abandoned, so I decided to make the WIP public
+Features considered for addition: Vault economy integration, Scoreboard display.
+Don't count on these being added, it's probably more reliable to add them yourselves as the need for this project was abandoned, so I decided to make the WIP public

 ## Usage